The travel industry has been heavily impacted by the coronavirus (COVID-19) pandemic.

-When in-person meetings begin again, there will be more frequent (and deep) cleanings of event rooms, socially distanced seating, extra hand sanitizing stations, guidance on the management of guest flow, and single-serve, prepackaged meal options.
+With respect to events, there are more frequent deep cleanings of event rooms, socially distanced seating, extra hand sanitizing stations, guidance on the management of guest flow, and single-serve, prepackaged meal options.

 Finally, IHG has introduced a mobile check-in option, but guests still need to stop by the front desk to get their keys.

-If you are an IHG member staying at a Mr & Mrs Smith hotel, you can learn about those policies here.
+If you’re an IHG member staying at a Mr & Mrs Smith hotel, you can learn about those policies here.

 Video Credit: Marriott

-Marriott has rolled out its Commitment to Clean program that is committed to providing a safe environment for both staff and guests.
+Marriott has rolled out its Commitment to Clean program that’s committed to providing a safe environment for both staff and guests.

-Guests staying at select hotels and resorts in Mexico and the Caribbean will have access to complimentary COVID-19 testing during stays of at least 3 nights to help with the process of traveling back to the U.S. The free on-site test is valid for 2 guests per room and if travel is delayed for a related reason (positive test or delayed test), guests can book a discounted rate of 50% off the available flexible rate.
+Guests staying at select hotels and resorts in Mexico and the Caribbean will have access to complimentary COVID-19 testing during stays of at least 3 nights to help with the process of traveling back to the U.S. The free on-site test is valid for 2 guests per room.
+If travel is delayed for a related reason (positive or delayed test), guests can book a discounted rate of 50% off the available flexible rate.

-When arriving, guests can use the Marriott Bonvoy app (iOS, Android) to pre-check in for an expedited arrival and some may even receive a Mobile Key at participating hotels to help reduce unnecessary contact.
+When arriving, guests can use the Marriott Bonvoy app on iOS or Android to check in before they arrive for an expedited experience.
+Some may even receive a Mobile Key at participating hotels to help reduce unnecessary contact.

-At the front desk, partitions are being installed, sanitizing stations are being placed throughout the hotel’s public areas, and social distancing signs will help guests navigate this new era safely.
+Partitions have been installed at front desks, sanitizing stations have been placed throughout the hotel’s public areas, and social-distancing signs help guests navigate this new era safely.

-In the guest room, all surfaces are now being cleaning and disinfected with hospital-grade products and the hotel will leave disinfecting wipes for the guests’ personal use.
+In guest rooms, all surfaces are cleaned and disinfected with hospital-grade products and the hotel will leave disinfecting wipes for guest use.

 Housekeeping service may be reduced depending on the property, but service and amenities can be requested at any time.